 Try not to stand or sit for long periods

-Sitting or standing can put pressure on your rectum and cause hemorrhoidal discomfort.
+Prolonged periods of sitting or standing can put pressure on your rectum and cause hemorrhoidal discomfort.
 If you’re sitting and nursing for long periods, try other positions, such as reclining, or sitting on an O-ring cushion.

 Always check with your healthcare provider before starting any diet or exercise plan.